 - Don’t take your credit card, or perhaps leave it in the car for outright shopping emergencies.

-- Arrive at Downtown Disney with a full tummy and maybe bring some snacks and bottled drinks from your hotel.
+- Arrive at Disney Springs with a full tummy and maybe bring some snacks and bottled drinks from your hotel.

 - Arrive with your willpower dialed up to FULL CHEAPSKATE POWER.
 You’ll need it to keep your day FREE.

-Never been to Downtown Disney before?
+Never been to Disney Springsbefore?
 Here is the address for your GPS.

 1780 E. Buena Vista Dr., Lake Buena Vista, FL 32830